March 2026 Disneyland Crowd Calendar

 Special Events & What’s New or Closed

-In terms of March attraction closures, we have what’s possibly a partial list on the Disneyland Refurbishment Calendar.
-That should be pretty close to final for March, but don’t be surprised if another ride or two is added as the month draws nearer.
+In terms of March attraction closures, check out our list on the Disneyland Refurbishment Calendar.
+That won’t be close to final for March until around Christmas.
+Don’t be surprised if another ride or two is added even in February, though.

 Disneyland crowd calendars for specific dates are no longer highly reliable due to changes in attendance trends, the new Magic Key Passes, ticket promotions, and other factors.
 General trends are easier, but it’s difficult to say a particular day will have low, moderate, or heavy crowds–which is why we’ve eliminated our color-coded Disneyland crowd calendars.